Restoration of Native Grasslands & Bird Populations

 Why Grazing and Why Sheep?

 In an effort to recreate the historic effects of grazing, we are bringing grazing back to these grasslands.
 Grazing is helpful for a number of reasons.
-Grazing is an excellent way of suppressing annual grasses while only temporarily impacting annual grasses.
+Grazing is an excellent way of suppressing annual grasses while only temporarily impacting perennial grasses.
 Our plan is to graze the grasslands as the non-native annual grasses start to sprout, but before they develop and drop their seeds.
-This way, hopefully after being cut, the grass seeds won't have enough resources to continue to grow and produce new seeds.
-Meanwhile, our native perennial grasses (like purple needlegrass) have a strong system of roots that helps keep them alive year round and also helps them rebound from grazing.
-In the best case scenario, this may even promote plant growth!
+This way, after being grazed, the non-native annuals won't have enough energy in resreve to continue to grow and produce new seeds.
+Meanwhile, our native perennial grasses, like purple needlegrass, have a strong system of roots that helps keep them alive year round and also helps them rebound from grazing.
+In fact, grazing may even promote plant growth!

 Using 400 - 450 sheep we will graze an average of two acres per day.
 It will take 25 - 30 days to graze the entire 50 acres of grassland.
 This will happen twice per year, in late December/early January and in March.

-The sheep will be enclosed in a two-acre electric fence and protected by guard dogs.
+The sheep will be enclosed in a two-acre electric fence and protected by sheep dogs.